aha-app/graphiti-graphql/README.md

 * Only the built-in Graphiti attribute types are supported; fields with a custom type are omitted from the GraphQL schema
 * All fields are denoted as nullable in the GraphQL schema, even if in practice some fields are guaranteed to have a value
 * Similarly, no mutation arguments are required in the GraphQL schema, even if they are required by an underlying model validation
+* There isn't a (good) way to extend the generated GraphQL schema to add extra types or mutations.

 ## Installation